-What to Expect in: Honors English 2 (10 th grade) Students will study an advanced curriculum that requires regular attention and focus.
-Students will read at an accelerated level and pace.
-Students will engage in in-depth discussions of literature in which they will have to display independent thought and analysis.
-Students will write both on-demand and fully processed essays often and in many styles; on-demand essay prompts will not be revealed prior to the writing session.
-What to Expect in: AP® English LANGUAGE and Composition (11 th grade) Students will learn three modes of writing: argument, synthesis, and rhetorical analysis.
+What to Expect in: Honors English 2 (10 th grade) Students will study an advanced curriculum that requires daily attention and focus.
+Students will read texts of various lengths at an accelerated level and pace.
+Students will engage in in-depth discussions of literature in which they will have to actively demonstrate independent thought and analysis as well as speaking and listening skills covered by the district and state standards.
+Students will produce on-demand and processed writings in many styles, responding to different types of prompts (argumentative, analytical, explanatory, narrative, etc.); on-demand essay prompts will not be revealed prior to the writing session.
+What to Expect in: AP® English LANGUAGE and Composition (11th grade) Students will learn three modes of writing: argument, synthesis, and rhetorical analysis.
 Students will write on-demand essays; on-demand essay prompts are not known prior to the essay; essays are not literary or on writings previously discussed in class.
 Students need to be critical readers who can employ strategies to comfortably read for understanding on demand.
 Students should be familiar with current events and will read newspapers/ periodicals frequently for homework; they also will read, independently, two assigned nonfiction books.
 Homework for the course largely includes reading (the textbook and news), reviewing skills taught in class, and practicing writing.
 Students need to be self-motivated, willing to monitor their own learning and seek clarification when needed.
 Students need to have control of the conventions of standard written English (SWE).
-What to Expect in: AP® English LITERATURE and Composition (12 th grade) Students will read, extensively, complex imaginative texts selected from Ancient Greece to the 21st Century (fiction, drama, and poetry).
+What to Expect in: AP® English LITERATURE and Composition (12th grade) Students will read, extensively, complex imaginative texts selected from Ancient Greece to the 21st Century (fiction, drama, and poetry).
 Students will discuss readings in terms of content, form, and style.
 Students will write frequently, approximately every other week.
 The final grade will consist of roughly 80% writing scores.
 Writing will take the form of: in-class, on demand essays (literary analysis, argument, explanatory, and persuasive essays); practice AP® poetry and prose essays; fully-processed analytical essays; informal journal entries; and creative writing (poetry, drama, personal narrative).
 Students need to have control of the conventions of standard written English (SWE).
 Students should be prepared to participate frequently in class discussions of literature and present independent thought.